MateuszRusowicz/MateuszRusowicz/README.md

-- 👋 Hi, I’m @MateuszRusowicz
+- 👋 Hi, I’m @MateuszRusowicz I live in Wrocław, Poland
 - 👀 I’m interested in applications and implementing AI, want to bacome a full-stack dev.
+But where the career will lead me? who knows!
-- 🌱 I’m currently learning JS, HTML, CSS, SQL
+- 🌱 I’m currently learning JS, HTML, CSS, SQL.
+Having made some first online-courses I am preparing my own projects for portfolio.
 - 💞️ I’m on an intership
 - 📫 Reach me via my other occupation's website: mateuszrusowicz.pl/en